magoo/risk-measurement/content/en/blog/defi-risk/index.md

 The forecast relied on observations from [rekt](https://rekt.news/) as a proxy for whether a large loss in the DeFi ecosystem has taken place or not.

-`7` panelists were elicited with an average of `49.2% Yes`.
+`7` panelists were elicited with an average of `49.2% Yes` and a Brier Score of `0.6507142857142857`.
 The spread was very wide, with `Yes` submissions ranging from `15% - 95%`.

 I personally did poorly with a forecast of `30%`.